apache/sedona/docs/api/viz/sql.md

 ### ST_Pixelize

-Introduction: Return a pixel for a given resolution
+Introduction: Convert a geometry to an array of pixels given a resolution

 Format: `ST_Pixelize (A:geometry, ResolutionX:int, ResolutionY:int, Boundary:geometry)`